Barabaniuk/MotorTestingPlatform/README.md

 * Accuracy of platform speed determination – up to 50 mm/s

 ## Functions:
+* Testing of elecrical motors for different conditions
-* Real-time output of sensor readings:
+* Real-time control of different parameters:
-  - The frequency of rotation of the motor shaft, the number of revolutions made by it;
+  - requency of rotation of the motor shaft
+  - number of revolutions made by it
+  - voltage
+  - current
-  - Voltage, current and power consumed by the motor
+  - power consumed by the motor
-  - Linear movement of the platform, its speed and acceleration.
+  - linear movement of the platform (based on optical sensor)
+  - speed of platfrom
+  - acceleration
-* Platform control:
+* Real time control:
   - start or stop any of the engines
   - regulate their speed in automatic or manual mode
   - control the light indicators on the platform